The Texas Department of Insurance explains the responsibility of insurance providers to the insured to big ol’ capital T:

 Determining the total amount your claim is worth is essentially putting together the amounts for these three areas of claims.
 If you can explain the details of each of these three areas, which might take time to figure out, you can explain these to your adjuster and hopefully be indemnified for everything you report.

 However the adjusters is always looking to give you the smallest claim possible.
 It’s their job to ensure they are not just giving money away, so do not get frustrated with them personally.
-In many cases, it’s best to hire an attorney that will make sure the adjuster get’s all the information he or she needs to reimburse you fully.
+In many cases, an attorney can provide the adjuster the information he or she needs to reimburse you fully.